As featured in New York and Los Angeles SAG Foundation Programs

 They are more "well-trained" and have more "depth" and are

 USA Today, 02/19

-"The moment Lee takes the stage it is obvious that she is an expert, passionate and enlightened in the craft of acting.
-She was able to literally captivate an audience of SAG actors within 30 seconds."
+"The moment Lee takes the stage it is obvious that she is an expert, passionate and enlightened in the craft of acting."

 Simon Anthony Abou-Fadel

 "a fantastic presentation... as you could tell from the ovation you received at the end."

 "Lee is a brilliantly-talented acting coach..."